apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 ### X509 LDAP Integration

-LDAP settings for this feature are available [here](Configuration-Properties-Common.html#ldap-connection-settings) under the configuration key `cas.authn.x509.ldap`.
+LDAP settings for the X509 feature (used if fetching CRLs from LDAP) are available [here](Configuration-Properties-Common.html#ldap-connection-settings) under the configuration key `cas.authn.x509.ldap`.

+See LDAP attribute repositories [here](Configuration-Properties.html#ldap) to fetch additional LDAP attributes using the principal extracted from the X509 certificate.

 ## Syncope Authentication